lancekuo/terraform-docker-swarm/README.md

 #### Important Note
 > Add `/docker` folder under root of the bucket for registry, this is the bug of registry.
+>
+> This was added into terraform script, the script would create bucket and folder at the same time once enabled.
 ```hcl
 Bucket: registry.hub.internal
         /docker
 ```

 #### Terraform Module [Backup](https://github.com/lancekuo/tf-backup)
-The module to create scheduler for backup all EBS that be mounted at `/dev/xvd*` and then create tag, `DeleteOn` with days that `retention` indicated or default 14 days.
+The module to create scheduler for backup all EBS that be mounted at `/dev/xvd*` and then create tag, `DeleteOn` with the days that tag , `retention` indicated or default 14 days.
-CloudWatch trigger will run the Lambda function every day at 13:00.
+CloudWatch trigger will run the Lambda function every day at 08:00 UTC.

+Lambda script was wrote in Go for myself practice.

 | Resource   | Purpose                              |
 |------------|--------------------------------------|